More than 250 dead in Colombia mudslides

 Photos released by Colombia's military showed rescuers carrying old women and children over downed, mud-caked trees and homes.

-President Santos said Sunday that 10 mobile water tanks were in place and 16 more were on the way to Mocoa, as well as water purification systems.
+Santos said Sunday that 10 mobile water tanks were in place and 16 more were on the way to Mocoa, as well as water purification systems.
 He added that a local hospital was back in operation and medical supplies had been flown in.

 "To those who lost their homes, we will build new ones in a safer place.
 In the meantime, we will give them a monthly rent stipend of 87 dollars.
-And I have asked the housing minister to begin this initiative today," the president said.
+And I have asked the housing minister to begin this initiative today," the President said.

-Save the Children said at least 70 children had been separated from their parents by the landslide.
+Save the Children said at least 70 children had been separated from their parents.

 The organization said it would be working to support children and families in the area and was helping to coordinate hygiene kits and temporary friendly spaces for affected children to attend.